-- A statutory Overview and Scrutiny Committee of members appointed by each of the Constituent Authorities, reviews the policies and operations of the Combined Authority and ensures effective democratic scrutiny of decisions.
-This committee has the authority to 'call in' for review Authority decisions which have yet to be implemented and the power to prevent their implementation whilst under review.
+A statutory Overview and Scrutiny Committee of members appointed by each of the Constituent Authorities, reviews the policies and operations of the Combined Authority and ensures effective democratic scrutiny of decisions.
+With powers derived from legislation, this committee has the authority to 'call in' for review

+Authority decisions which have yet to be implemented and the power to prevent their implementation whilst under review.
 The committee has utilised this power on one occasion to date.
-The committee continues to conduct strong scrutiny of the Combined Authority's activities, including establishing a Task and Finish Group to conduct an in-depth investigation into the draft Combined Authority Budget for 2020/21, as part of the consultation process.
-The committee also receives reports detailing decisions taken under delegated powers for scrutiny and review. - A statutory Audit and Governance Committee, assuring sound governance and financial management of the Combined Authority, with members appointed from each Constituent Authority working in tandem with appropriately qualified and experienced independent members.
-This committee oversees the operation of the Authority's risk management arrangements, considers and reviews its Internal Audit arrangements and reviews its Financial Statements.
+The committee continues to conduct strong scrutiny of the Combined Authority's activities, including establishing a Task and Finish Group to conduct an in-depth investigation into the draft Combined Authority Budget for 2021/22, as part of the consultation process.
+The committee also receives reports detailing decisions taken under delegated powers for scrutiny and review.